+Your unit is your primary heating source.
 Your system may also be equipped with a supplemental heating source such as electric heat.
 On cold days and nights, your system will automatically turn on the supplemental heat, as needed, in order to maintain the level of comfort you have selected.

+When your heat pump needs additional heat to keep you comfortable your thermostat will turn on the supplemental heat (if equipped).
 When the thermostat calls for supplemental heat, you may notice the indoor fan increase its speed.